chazzka/clanekcathedral/clanek.md

 This is caused by the way the Isolation Forest splits the observation space.
 Isolation Forest algorithm does the recursive partitioning to orphan the data in separate nodes.
 The less partition is needed to separate the datapoint, the more anomalous it gets.
-However, since the Isolation Forest algorithm creates a new separation space based on the previously obtained datapoints, there is no way for the new, possible
+However, since the Isolation Forest algorithm creates a new separation space based on the previously obtained datapoints, there is a very limited way for the new, possibly novel datapoint, to be